K3L3CHI/Enterprise-Network-Simulation-Lab/PHASE4_Workstation_DHCP/README.md

 # Phase 4 – Workstation Join + DHCP Setup

 ## Goal
-Add Windows 10 workstations to the domain and configure DHCP for automatic IP addressing.
+Connect the client machine to the domain and automate IP assignment using DHCP.

 ## Tasks Completed
+- Renamed and configured **Enterprise-WS01** (Windows 10)
+- Joined workstation to **ensl.local** domain
-- Installed and configured the DHCP Server role on ENSL-DC01
+- Installed and configured DHCP on **ENSL-DC01**
-- Created a DHCP scope:
+- Configured DHCP scope:
-  - Name: ENSL-Scope
-  - IP Range: 192.168.100.50 – 192.168.100.200
+  - IP Range: 192.168.100.30 – 192.168.100.100
-  - Subnet Mask: 255.255.255.0
-  - Default Gateway: 192.168.100.1
+  - Exclusions: 192.168.100.30 – 192.168.100.39
-  - DNS Server: 192.168.100.10 (Domain Controller)
+  - DNS: 192.168.100.10
-- Activated the DHCP scope
-- Joined Windows 10 workstation(s) to the **ensl.lab** domain
+  - Gateway placeholder: 192.168.100.1
+- Reserved IP **192.168.100.99** for **Enterprise-WS01**
-- Verified DHCP leases and domain join status
+- Resolved DHCP issues and verified successful IP assignment

+---

+## Outcome
+The workstation is now domain-joined, and IP assignment is handled automatically through DHCP with proper reservations and exclusions.

 ---